 1. Homework adds to an already hectic schedule.

-For undergrads, a college is already a busy place as they spend over six hours there every day.
-What is more, students have to deal with extracurriculars, like art, music, and sport, that are equally important as traditional disciplines.
+A college is already a busy place for undergrads as they spend over six hours there every day.
+Moreover, students must deal with extracurriculars, like art, music, and sport, which are equally crucial to traditional disciplines.

-In other words, home assignments prevent students from having important time to themselves and the time needed to learn new skills outside the academic system.
+In other words, home assignments prevent students from having the necessary time to themselves and the time needed to learn new skills outside the academic system.

-This is one of the key cons of college homework.
+This is one of the critical cons of college homework.

-As college and university students are assigned loads of tasks to complete at home, they need more and more time to get the job done.
+As college and university students are assigned loads of tasks to complete at home, they need more time to complete the job.